RACV Logo

 Day 2: Cusco

 This morning after breakfast, you’ll catch an early flight to Cusco.
-Spend a little time acclimatising to the high altitude (3450 m).
-Then, get acquainted with this charming city and its intriguing blend of cultures on a leader-led walking tour.
+Spend a little time acclimatising to the high altitude (3450 m), then get acquainted with the blend of cultures here on a leader-led walking tour.
 Check out some of Cusco's main attractions, as well as its lesser-known sights, such as the Qoricancha temple, San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
 Tonight is free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.

 Day 3: Aguas Calientes

 Travel by private bus through the Sacred Valley on the outskirts of Cusco today.
 This lush valley, known as Wilcamayo to the Incas, has long been the main source of food for the high Andes.
 Maize crops can be seen surrounding the river and covering the terraces that are carved high into the valley walls.
 You’ll visit a community in the valley to learn about local lifestyles and activities.
 If your visit coincides with market day, you can browse the stalls in search of hand-painted beads or warm ponchos.
-Visit the AMA Restaurant in Urubamba for afternoon tea – this café is dedicated to working with single mothers throughout the Sacred Valley, where there are few opportunities for childcare and employment.
-As all the ingredients used here are grown and purchased locally, the establishment also prides itself on its organic and locally focused practices.
-Enjoy a coffee, tea or juice with a slice of vegan beet cake or a homemade cookie and then board a train from Ollantaytambo to Aguas Calientes – nestled in the cloud forest at the foot of Machu Picchu.
+Visit the AMA Restaurant in Urubamba – this cafe provides employment opportunities and job training for single mothers throughout the Sacred Valley.
+Have a snack and learn how this inclusive enterprise focuses on economic growth, gender equality and the support of vulnerable communities.
+Board a train from Ollantaytambo to Aguas Calientes, in the cloud forest at the foot of Machu Picchu.

 Day 4: Cusco

 This morning, you’ll take an early bus up the winding road to Machu Picchu.
 Welcome to one of the famed Seven Wonders of the World!
 This is your chance to decide for yourself whether Machu Picchu was built around 1440 as a country retreat for the Incan nobility or as an ancient astronomical observatory.
 Enjoy a guided visit of the incredible site, giving you ample time to take in the many temples, palaces and living quarters.
-After taking advantage of the seemingly endless photo opportunities, you’ll return to Cusco.
+After taking advantage of the seemingly endless photo opportunities, one of the Seven Wonders of the World is checked off your bucket list! you’ll return to Cusco.

 Day 5: Cusco